 What we have figured out is that it's very hard to know what type of dough you've purchased when it's all in another language you don't read ( I get my pot sticker wrappers from an Asian market - and they have added a few different kinds... apparently not the kind I need) and if you are going to make larger batches to save for later - freeze them first on a baking sheet before shoving them in a bag together.
 Duh.

-But because I'm a sore looser and hate to admit defeat – I did figure out that that batch that was the wrong type of wrapper for pan frying and steaming, was perfect for deep frying.
-(What isn't perfect for deep frying?... oh a peep.)
+But because I'm a sore loser and hate to admit defeat, I did figure out that the batch that was the wrong type of wrapper for pan frying and steaming was perfect for deep frying.
+What isn't perfect for deep frying?... oh a Peep.

-So in an attempt to redeem myself with no witnesses present I give you fried pot stickers.
+So in an attempt to redeem myself, with no witnesses present, I give you deep fried pot stickers.

 - 1 lb ground pork